arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 *   1x audio jack for stereo headphone line out (J12)
 *   1x Grove connector for speaker out (J20)

+**Note:** Audio not supported with the Portenta H7.

 ### Cell Modem
 The SARA-R412M-02B (U1) is a multi-region modem capable of connecting to 2G/Cat-M1/NBIoT networks worldwide.
 A dedicated SMA connector (J3) allows for an external antenna.
 The chip operates over the 1V8 power line.
 A microSIM slot is available (SIM1).
 SN74LVC1T45 bidirectional logic level shifters (U8, U20, U21, U22) act as middleware for connecting to 3V3 serial connections.
 The chip is powered by 3V8 and an internal regulator provides 1v8 that is used for the SIM card and the I/O. The corresponding SIM card slot for the cell modem is on the top side of the board, directly adjacent to the module.

 >  (2) Functionality dependent upon connected Portenta board.
 Check the respective datasheet.

 ### LoRa® Module
-The Portenta Max Carrier provides long range wireless connectivity for low bandwidth applications with the on-board Murata CMWX1ZZABZ-078 LoRa® transceiver module (U23).This module operates on 3V3.
+The Portenta Max Carrier provides long range wireless connectivity for low bandwidth applications with the on-board Murata CMWX1ZZABZ-078 LoRa® transceiver module (U23).
+This module operates on 3V3.
 A dedicated SMA connector (J9) allows for an external antenna.
 Serial wire debug (SWD) headers are accessible via CN2.

 ### Mini PCIe
 The Arduino Portenta Max Carrier includes one female mini PCI Express card slot (J8).
-The connector is right angled and the board includes 4 standoffs for external module support.
-The SIM card holder underneath the board is connected to pins 8 (UIM_PWR), 10 (UIM_DATA), 12 (UIM_CLK), 14 (UIM_RESET) and 16 (UIM_VPP) on the mini PCIe slot for mini PCIe cards with cellular modems.
+The connector is right angled and the board includes 4 removable standoffs for external module support.
+To use the spacer, add the plastic spacer on the top side of the board then attach the M2.5 screw from the back together with the washer.
+The Max Carrier supports two different Mini PCIe sizes.
+Pins 8, 10, 12 and 14 are reserved for UIM (in this case SIM).

-**Note:** Only USB, I2C and UIM functionality is available over the mini PCIe connector.
-PCIe functionality is reserved for future use and is not supported at this time.
+**Note:** USB, I2C and SIM functionality over PCIe is available only for the X8.
+Full PCIe functionality not provided at this time.

 ### USB
 The Arduino Portenta Max Carrier also includes a USB 2.0 Hi-Speed Hub controller based on the USB2514B/M2 (U3) that manages the 2 USB devices from the USB type A connector (J15) plus the LoRa® (U23) and PCIe (J8) modules.
 J15 is protected by a NCP383LMUAJAATXG (U7) power switch and current limiter.